 DO: Proofread and be consistent in your language

 Make sure the language is consistent throughout your invitation and card suite.
 The language might be as simple as choosing between colons or hyphens.
 But there’s also nothing worse than discovering a spelling error on the invitation when it comes back from the printer.

 So, proofread!
 Get your mum to proofread!
 Make sure they double check it at the printer before it gets sent off!
 Double check and triple check.

 DON’T: Include gift information on the invitation

 Gift giving is a huge gesture for people to wish you well at the beginning of a new part of your life.
 It’s hard to let friends and family know you’re all set for crockery.
 While it might seem easiest to include a link to your registry on the invitation, wedding invitation etiquette dictates that you avoid this.

-There a couple of ways of getting around cluttering your wedding invitation: include an additional closure card in your invitation suite, or you can always use word of mouth.
+There a couple of ways of getting around cluttering your wedding invitation templates: include an additional closure card in your invitation suite, or you can always use word of mouth.

 DO: Imply who is hosting through the language of the invitation

 While a lot of people now throw their own weddings, it is still proper wedding invitation etiquette to include a host line.
 The host line lets guests know who to thank when they’re at the bottom of their second bottle of free champagne.
 The easiest way to do this on the invitation is to say the parents of the bride or groom invite the guests to join them in the wedding of their children.
 For detailed examples, try here.